 Page 1 2

-If you follow Rabbit Creek east of the highway approximately one mile uphill to its source, you cross an area, which is home of many colorful hot springs, paint pots, and a few geysers.
+If you follow Rabbit Creek east of the highway approximately one mile uphill to its source, you cross an area of many colorful hot springs, paint pots, and a few geysers.
 Since Rabbit Creek drainage is not in focus of public interest, only a few features carry names.
 Therefore, I designated the others according to the RCN database.
 Please note: Even if the area is close to the highway, it is a backcountry setting and lacking safeguarding equipment such as designated trails or warning signs.
 Moreover, it is known to be one of the more dangerous spots due to overhanging rims of hot springs and deceiving crust.
 You should only enter the area if you are familiar with safety rules and regulations for backcountry thermal areas.
 And yes, this is also seasonally closed bear management area.
 (Update: The following pictures were made on hikes in 2013 and in 2015.
 The Rabbit Creek Drainage is one of the backcountry thermal areas which have been closed to public entry by the NPS since 2016.)

 In fact, Rabbit Creek is solely a thermal water runoff and it looks accordingly.
 Besides White Creek at Lower Geyser Basin it is one of the longest pure hot spring runoffs in Yellowstone.
 The follwing pictures show typical impressions of Rabbit Creek on the way upstream.